dn-blip/neovim-config/README.txt

   - tree-sitter-cli,
   - git,
-  These can all be installed through your package manager, and as such I give no instructions on their installation.
+  These can all be installed through your package manager, and as such I give no instructions on their installation, although I _am_ working on a depinstall script to manage dependencies.
+Check scripts/ for info.

 INSTALL
   Simply clone the repository into your neovim config